NetSweet/netsuite/README.md

 # NetSuite SuiteTalk API Ruby Gem

-* This gem will act as a wrapper around the NetSuite SuiteTalk WebServices API.
+* This gem will act as a wrapper around the NetSuite SuiteTalk Web Services API.
 * The gem does not cover the entire API, only the subset contributors have used so far.
 Please submit a PR for any functionality that's missing!
 * NetSuite is a complex system.
 There's a lot to learn and sparse resources available to learn from.
 Here's a list of [NetSuite Development Resources](https://github.com/NetSweet/netsuite/wiki/NetSuite-Development-Resources).

 # Help & Support

-Join the [slack channel](http://opensuite-slackin.herokuapp.com) for help with any NetSuite issues.
+Join the [Slack channel](http://opensuite-slackin.herokuapp.com) for help with any NetSuite issues.
 Please do not post usage questions as issues in GitHub.

 There is some additional helpful resources for NetSuite development [listed here](https://dashboard.suitesync.io/docs/resources#netsuite).